 - Human rights reporting in the Turkish media

 - Twitter and crime reporting

 - News reporting of gang cultures in Central America

 - Television and national identity in Malaysia

-- Factors shaping local news reporting
+- Factors shaping news reporting of protests

 - Young people’s everyday media practices

 - Indian and Pakistani newspaper coverage of the Kashmir crisis